Tom-Mendy/Logseq/pages/Podman.md

 - **Rootless Containers**: Podman allows running containers as a non-root user, improving system security.
 - **Compatibility with Docker**: Podman is compatible with #Docker-CLI commands, enabling an easy transition for Docker users.
 - **Pods**: Inspired by #Kubernetes, Podman introduces the concept of #pods, grouping together multiple containers that share resources.
-- **Integrated with Systemd**: Podman can integrate with #Systemd to manage #container lifecycle more efficiently.
+- **Integrated with Systemd**: Podman can integrate with #Systemd to manage #Container lifecycle more efficiently.
 - ### **Basic Syntax**
 - **Podman Command**: The primary command is `podman`, followed by various subcommands to manage containers.
 - **Common Commands**: